-iWatchz Carbon review
+iWatchz Carbon full review

 hen Apple updated its iPod nano a few months back, some observers were rather mystified by the amount of attention given to its 16 new clock faces.
 But wearing the nano as a wristwatch is a popular technique, supported by a large market of third-party strap accessories, such as this handsome model from iWatchz.